 Learn more about the horrors of socialism and other anti libertarian policies -

-Francis Bellamy lived in Tampa http://rexcurry.net/edward%20bellamy.jpg Learn how the socialism of Francis Bellamy and Edward Bellamy (Francis' cousin) harmed Tampa and the world.
+Francis Bellamy lived in Tampa http://rexcurry.net/edward%20bellamy.jpg Learn how the socialism of Francis Bellamy and Edward Bellamy (Francis' cousin) harmed Tampa and the world in Tampa Tours.